 Some children will receive additional phonics support if we feel that this will be of benefit.

-The school uses the Oxford Reading Tree scheme as the main resource for teaching reading which is supplemented with other scheme books and ‘real’ books (books that are not written specifically to help develop children’s reading).
+The school uses the Bug Club scheme as the main resource for teaching reading which is supplemented with other scheme books and ‘real’ books (books that are not written specifically to help develop children’s reading).
 We believe that children need exposure to a variety of reading material to appeal to their different learning styles.
 Reading in class may sometimes be on screen, using the interactive whiteboard or computer.

 At the early stages of reading development, the children initially use books without text and progress to books that are linked to the phonics sounds that they are learning.
 Children progress through the reading scheme at their own pace; they do not need to read a certain number of books in each stage before moving on to the next level.
 When it is felt that a child is ready, they become a free reader.
 Pupils will then read ‘real’ books chosen from the class library.